BluePawDev/calculator/README.md

 * Node.js
 * Express.js

-## Front-end/Client Functionality & Server Logic
-IMPORTANT: The logic for the calculation needs to be implemented on the Server.

-## Front-end
+### Front-end
-### Display
+#### Display
 * Two values using input fields;
 * Four command buttons to select the desired mathematical operation (e.g. addition, subtraction, multiplication, and division) to use on the two input values, and;
 * A clear button that resets the input fields

-### Action
+#### Action/Logic
+##### Client-side
+The client submits a Ajax POST which places the:
+* Two input values, and;
+* The selected mathematical operator
+Into an object sent to the server.

-The Client will be bundle up the inputs and mathematical operator into an object and then send it to the server via a POST request.
+will be bundle up the inputs and mathematical operator into an object and then send it to the server via a POST request.
 So when the object leaves the Client, it should look something like this:

 {
    x: 3,